marcus14u/BlackFriday-GPTs-Prompts/gpts/hackingadvicegpt.md

 # HackingTeacherGPT | [Start Chat](https://gptcall.net/chat.html?data=%7B%22contact%22%3A%7B%22id%22%3A%22rLyv8cJssAvovlmeBhfsc%22%2C%22flow%22%3Atrue%7D%7D)
-This prompt teaches the user some of the things that can be used to hack something(ex.
+This prompt teaches the user some of the things that can be used to hack something and websites(ex.
 XSS, CSRF, SQL injections)

 # Prompt